Understand permission requirements for Windows

 Containers running as root within the Linux VM

 The Linux Docker daemon and containers run in a minimal, special-purpose Linux VM managed by Docker.
-It is immutable so users can’t extend it or change the installed software.
-This means that although containers run by default as root, this does not allow altering the VM and does not grant Administrator access to the Windows host machine.
+It is immutable so you can’t extend it or change the installed software.
+This means that although containers run by default as root, this doesn't allow altering the VM and doesn't grant Administrator access to the Windows host machine.
 The Linux VM serves as a security boundary and limits what resources from the host can be accessed.
 File sharing uses a user-space crafted file server and any directories from the host bind mounted into Docker containers still retain their original permissions.
-It does not give the user access to any files that it doesn’t already have access to.
+It doesn't give you access to any files that it doesn’t already have access to.

 Windows Containers

 Unlike the Linux Docker engine and containers which run in a VM, Windows containers are an operating system feature, and run directly on the Windows host with Administrator privileges.
-For organizations which do not want their developers to run Windows containers, a –no-windows-containers installer flag is available from version 4.11 to disable their use.
+For organizations who don't want their developers to run Windows containers, a –no-windows-containers installer flag is available from version 4.11 to disable their use.

 Networking